James Healy Seamount: Hydrothermal activity

 Hydrothermal venting occurs on the southern floor of Healy Caldera and produces metal-rich discharges and iron oxide mounds.
-There is no evidence for hydrothermal activity at Cotton, and unlike all other Kermadec arc volcanoes there are no known chemosynthetic animal communities at Healy.
+There is no evidence for hydrothermal activity at Cotton, and unlike all other Kermadec arc volcanoes, there are no known chemosynthetic animal communities at Healy.

 The hydrothermal activity gives rise to a particular plume above the volcano and to numerous submarine plumes mostly linked to the caldera and its walls.
 Together with the Brothers volcano, Healy is one of the two most hydrothermally active volcanoes of the southern Kermadec arc.
-If the southern Kermadec arc is representative of hydrothermal emissions from volcanic arcs elsewhere in the world, such emissions may constitute a significant part of the global hydrothermal budget.
+If the southern Kermadec arc is representative of hydrothermal emissions from volcanic arcs elsewhere in the world, then such emissions may constitute a significant part of the global hydrothermal budget.

 Hazards

 A tsunami-generating eruption of Healy has been considered in disaster modelling scenarios of cities in northern New Zealand.
 A Krakatau-like eruption at Healy could result in a tsunami comparable to that resulting from an earthquake in the Kermadec trench with maximum wave heights of several metres in the Bay of Plenty and elsewhere along northeastern New Zealand.
 However, the present-day risk for a repeat of such an event is low.